postmanlabs/labs-docs/src/pages/docs/administration/managing-enterprise-deployment.md

 > Downgrading the Postman Enterprise app is not supported and attempts to do so will result in an error message.
 You can force a downgrade by manually removing the current version and then installing an older version of Postman Enterprise.

-#### Uninstalling the Postman Enterprise Windows app
+### Uninstalling the Postman Enterprise Windows app

-The `msiexec` command-line tool can be used to remove an existing application using the `/x` option:
+The `msiexec` command-line tool can be used to remove an existing app using the `/x` option:

 ``` shell
 msiexec /x path\to\package.msi
 ```

-The application can also be removed from the Add/Remove Programs section in system settings or from the system Control Panel application.
+The app can also be removed from the Add/Remove Programs section in system settings or from the system Control Panel app.

-### Installing the Postman Enterprise macOS app
+## Installing the Postman Enterprise macOS app

 macOS supports a flexible installer technology called PKG that can be easily installed without user intervention in scripting or enterprise deployment scenarios.